Want to know how to find a software developer?

-- If you are developing an AI app, then you could consider platforms like “Microsoft Azure AI Platform”, “Google Cloud AI Platform”, IBM Watson, BigML, etc. You can read our guide “The best Artificial Intelligence software development tools of 2019” to learn more about them.
+- If you are developing an AI app, then you could consider platforms like “Microsoft Azure AI Platform”, “Google Cloud AI Platform”, IBM Watson, BigML, etc. You can read our guide “The best Artificial Intelligence software development tools” to learn more about them.

 11. Industry knowledge

 You might need to hire developers with industry experience when developing applications for certain industries.
 Take the healthcare industry for example.
 It has unique complexities as a result of stringent regulations, as I explained in “How to build a healthcare integration platform”.

 If your project requires industry knowledge on the part of developers, then it’s likely a complex project.
 You should consider hiring a field expert development team since such teams are more likely to have industry expertise.

 Read our guide “Freelance app development team vs. field expert software development teams” for more insights.